 Research Internship Opportunities

-The CRT Research Department is offering part-time unpaid research internships to qualified undergraduates in the Chicagoland area during the 2019-20 academic year, as well as during the summer.
+The CRT Research Department is offering part-time unpaid research internships to qualified undergraduates in the Chicagoland area.

 Qualified applicants will be undergraduate students who have:

 - completed at least one introductory course in psychology, behavioral science, child development, or social work with a grade of B or above, or enrolled in a pre-medical course of study,

 - demonstrated merit in their undergraduate studies up until the present time,

 - expressed an interest in pursuing future careers or further education in empirical research or medicine, and

 - displayed the ability to work well with other people in a team-oriented atmosphere.